 God finished His creation on the Seventh Day (Genesis 2:2).
 The Midrash asks, If God rested on the Seventh Day, how could He have finished on the same day?
-It answers, on the Seventh Day He created rest.
+It answers, on the Seventh Day, He created rest.
 God does not change.
 Therefore, serenity and tranquility are an imitation of His attributes.
 On the Seventh Day, God added tranquility and harmony to the world.
 It was no longer in the process of change, and so partook of God's serenity, and became "Holy and Blessed".

 The Sabbath thus was able to partake of God's timelessness.
-Without evening and morning,^[5] it represents the Day of Eternity (Exodus 31:17).
-The Hebrew word Shabbat (Sabbath) is related to the word shevet - to dwell; on the Sabbath, God made the world His dwelling place.
+Without evening and morning, it became the Day of Eternity (Exodus 31:17).
+The Hebrew word Shavat (Sabbath) is related to the word shevet - to dwell; on the Sabbath, God made the world His dwellingplace.

-A major Sabbath mitzvah (commandment) is rest - not doing.
+The main Sabbath mitzvah (commandment) is rest - not doing.
 All other mitzvot require our efforts to be holy.
-In reserving the Sabbath^[6] for worship, when we rest, it is God that makes us holy: "You shall keep My Sabbaths . . . that you may know that I am Yahweh (the Eternal who is gracious), who makes you holy" (Exodus 31:13).
+On the Sabbath, when we rest, it is God that makes us holy: "You shall keep My Sabbaths . . . that you may know that I am God, who makes you holy" (Exodus 31:13).